Condition

 Causes, Symptoms, And Treatment Options

-At NextPain Care, we focus on improving the lives of those with rheumatoid arthritis (RA).
+At NextPain Care, we focus on improving the lives of those with RA.
 Our advanced treatments are designed to enhance your overall health and well-being.
 With our support, you can look forward to a better quality of life despite an RA diagnosis.

 What Is Rheumatoid Arthritis?

-Rheumatoid arthritis (RA) is a type of inflammatory arthritis, an autoimmune disease that occurs when the body’s immune system mistakenly attacks healthy tissues.
-This lifelong condition causes pain and stiffness in several joints across the body and, if left untreated, it can lead to permanent joint damage and disability.
+RA is a type of inflammatory arthritis, an autoimmune disease that occurs when the body’s immune system mistakenly attacks healthy tissues.
+This lifelong condition causes pain and stiffness in several joints across the body and, if left untreated, can lead to permanent joint damage and disability.

 Understanding The Symptoms Of Rheumatoid Arthritis